cldeluna/pyats_intro/README.md

 With PyATS, I can do all of those activities in just a few commands!!

-So that is efficient but I've already done all the heavy lifting to do those workflows and its even easier now that Netmiko and Ansible integrate TextFSM.
+So that is efficient but I've already done all the heavy lifting to do those workflows and it is even easier now that Netmiko and Ansible integrate TextFSM.

 So why should you take a look at pyATS?